 Foundations of the Medieval European Economy

-The economic landscape of medieval Europe was far from a simple progression from feudalism to capitalism.
-Instead, it was a complex and dynamic system shaped by the interplay of land, labor, and the gradual expansion of trade.
+The economic landscape of medieval Europe was far from a linear progression from feudalism to capitalism.
+Instead, it was a complex and dynamic system shaped by the interplay of land, labor, and the gradual expansion of trade networks.
 At its core lay the manor system, a self-contained agricultural unit that provided the material basis for most of society.
-Over centuries, the growth of towns, the revival of long-distance trade, and the introduction of coinage began to erode the old manorial order, paving the way for new economic relationships.
-Understanding this evolution requires a close look at how people produced, exchanged, and consumed goods from roughly the 9th to the 15th centuries.
+Over centuries, the growth of towns, the revival of long-distance trade, and the introduction of coinage gradually eroded the old manorial order, paving the way for new economic relationships and institutions.

-The Manor System: Economic Self-Sufficiency
+The Manor System: Economic Self-Sufficiency and Social Structure

 Roles of Peasants and Serfs

-The vast majority of people in medieval Europe were peasants, and most of these were serfs.
-Unlike free tenants, serfs were legally bound to the land and owed heavy obligations to the lord.
-They worked the lord's demesne (the land reserved for the lord's direct use) for several days each week, in addition to cultivating their own strips in the common fields.
-They also paid various fees, such as a portion of the harvest, fees for using the lord's mill or oven, and a "heriot" (death duty) when a head of household died.
-Free peasants, by contrast, held land under more favorable terms, often paying a fixed money rent or providing lighter labor services.
+The vast majority of medieval Europeans were peasants, with serfs forming the largest group among them.
+Unlike free tenants, serfs were legally bound to the land and owed substantial obligations to the lord.
+Their labor was divided between working the lord’s demesne—land reserved for the lord’s exclusive use—and cultivating their own allotted strips in the common fields.
+Serfs also paid various dues, including a portion of their harvest, fees for using the lord’s mill or oven, and a “heriot” (death duty) upon the head of household’s death.

 Agricultural Techniques and the Three-Field System